NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/fire-box.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "Anyone who opens the box triggers a clockwork mechanism that unleashes a 15-foot cone of fire.
 The cone issues forth in a random direction determined by the GM but always including the creature who opened the box.
-Those within the cone take 4d6 fire damage with a DC 17 Reflex check save."
+Those within the cone take `dice: 4d6` 4d6 fire damage with a DC 17 Reflex check save."
 powerTitle1:
 actionEconomy1:
 type1: